A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sub-doppler cooling with spin

+{ In the derivation of the steady-state temperature for the simplified model, we ignore the off-resonant coherent coupling between \( |\uparrow, n-1 \rangle \) and \( |\downarrow, n \rangle \).
+From Eq.~\ref{eq:GammaR} and using the off-resonant detuning \( \Delta_r = 2 \nu \), we obtain a transfer rate between these states of

+The resonance condition is close to \( \Omega_R \approx \nu \), so we can eliminate those terms and get an approximate heating rate from off-resonant scattering:

+This heating rate is four times less than the heating rate \( \eta^2 \gamma_h \), which arises from the position-dependent collapse operator in this model, and can thus be ignored.
+In the effective model, we can consider this off-resonant coherent transfer as being incorporated into the effective \( \gamma_h \). }

-This analytical model is the final result of this model and provides intuition for the cooling performance of PG and GM.
-It agrees very well with the exact spin 1/2 solution for $\eta < 0.1$.
-For other spin models, it also serves as a fitting function.
-The ratio $\gamma_+/\gamma_-$ is then an effective asymmetry of the optical pumping to the lower energy state.
+{In the next section we perform full simulations and compare it to the model.} For other $F$, this model will also serve as a useful fitting function.
+The ratio $\gamma_-/\gamma_+$ is then an effective asymmetry of the optical pumping to the lower energy state.
 This asymmetry is close to unity for PG cooling, and much smaller for cooling with dark state, i.e. GM and $\Lambda$-GM.
 The ratio $\gamma_h/\gamma_+$ is an effective scattering rate of the lower energy state.
 Together with the Lamb-Dicke parameter $\eta$, these three parameters determine the lowest achievable population.